 Student Information

 Student State Identification (SSID) Number (9 digits):

-Student Initials Only: Student Date of Birth:
+Student Initials Only: Student Date of Student Date of Birth:

-District/Charter/BIE School Contact Information
+District/Charter/BIE School Contact Inf formation

 District Name: School Name:

-Name of District Test Coordinator: Email:
+Name of District Test Coordinator: Email: Email:

-Name of person requesting accommodation n: Email:
+Name of person requesting accommodation: Name of person requesting accommodation: Email:

-For which assessment(s) is this acco mmodation requested l?
+For which assessment(s) is this accomn nodation requested ?

 Assessment(s):

 Accommodation Requested:

 Justification for Request:

-Is the requested non-standard accommoda the IEP, 504 Plan, EL Plan, or Individualized □Yes □No
+Is the requested non-standard accommodation the IEP, 504 Plan, EL Plan, or Individualized Hea □Yes □No

-Is the requested accommodation routinely
+Is the requested accommodation routinely use

 instruction/testing?
-If no, explain in Justific ation for Request section. □Yes □No
+If no, explain in Justification on for Request section. □Yes □No

-For PED Use Only
+1 For PED Use Only

 Assigned to: Date:

-☐ Reason for Denial:
+Reason for Denial:

-☐Approved for:
+☐ Approved for:

 Date District Notified: